 As I’ve gotten older, I’ve graduated from Nivea and gotten my masters in petrolatum.
 Most nights, particularly in the winter when I’m finished with my routine, I use a pea-sized amount of petrolatum over my face as a final step.
 I find it makes my moisturizer work harder, my skin’s less tight, and it doesn’t budge my skincare routine as much as cold cream.
 Dr. Angelo Landriscina, a New York-based dermatologist confirms petrolatum does help dry skin.
-The balance of keratinocytes (dead skin) and lipids are crucial for your barrier.
+The balance of keratinocytes (skin cells) and lipids are crucial for your barrier.
 Lipids are the glue that keep your stratum corneum, or outermost layer of skin, intact.
 Without the lipids, your skin is compromised—as less lipids in the skin leads to transepidermal water loss.
 When the lipids in your skin are depleted, whether it be by your genetic lottery, the environment, or an overenthusiastic peel, the glue is damaged and your protective barrier lets out water.
 Petrolatum can fix that.

 Meet the Expert